-These displays show the current distance traveled, in either kilometers (km) or miles (mi), since the last reset for the trip odometer.
+This display shows the current distance traveled, in either kilometers (km) or miles (mi), since the last reset for the trip odometer.
 The trip odometer can be reset to zero by pressing SET/CLR while the trip odometer display is showing.